 We received an invitation from Old Dominion University (ODU) Norfolk, Virginia.
-Among others the Strome College of Business (Prof. Jeff Tanner, Bruce Seiffert, Ling X Li), the Department of Electrical Engineering (Prof. Helmut Baumgart, Prof. Dimitri Popescu), the Department of Computer Science (Prof. Michele Weigle, Prof. Michael L. Nelson, Prof. Mike Overstreet, Prof. Ajay Gupta), and the Department of World Languages & Cultures (Prof. Kerstin Steitz) participated at arranging our program.
+Among others, the Strome College of Business (Prof. Jeff Tanner, Elko Klejn, Ling X Li), the Department of Electrical Engineering (Prof. Helmut Baumgart, Prof. Dimitri Popescu), the Department of Computer Science (Prof. Michele Weigle, Prof. Michael L. Nelson, Prof. Mike Overstreet, Prof. Ajay Gupta), and the Department of World Languages & Cultures (Prof. Kerstin Steitz) participated at arranging our program.

-The visit was planned by our Business School under Prof. Michael Herzog’s direction.
+Our Business School planned the visit under Prof. Michael Herzog’s direction.
 He has been working together with ODU since 2006.
-In 2015 he spent five months working at the Department of Computer Science as a visiting professor.
+In 2015 he spent five months working as a visiting professor at the Department of Computer Science.
 Therefore, we had many possibilities for connecting with people and institutions there.
-This year we are accompanied by research associate Victoria Batz.
+This year we are accompanied by Klaus Magarin and Professor Dominik Schumacher.

-We thank all sponsors of this expedition, especially our Deans – Burkhard von Velsen-Zerweck, Jürgen Häberle –, the Senate’s Commission of International Affairs, and nevertheless our helpful hosts and advisors from ODU.
+We thank all sponsors of this expedition, especially our Deans – Christian Meisel, Christian-Toralf Weber –, the Senate’s Commission of International Affairs, and nevertheless our helpful hosts and advisors from ODU.
 We especially thank our above-mentioned hosts for the open doors and the immersing exchange in Virginia!

-Have fun and gain new insights from our field trip report.
+Have fun and gain new insights from our field trip reports.